AdaCore/spark2014/lrm/source/packages.rst

 state item is associated.

 To support multi-level hierarchies of private units, a private unit may connect its visible state to the state abstraction of another private unit, so long as eventually the state gets connected to the state abstraction of a public unit through a chain of connections.
 However, as indicated above, the unit through which the state is *exposed* must be more visible.

 If a private library unit has visible state, this state might be read or updated as a side effect of calling a visible operation of a public library unit.
 This visible state may be referenced, either separately or as part of the state abstraction of some other public library unit.
 The following scenario:

    * a state abstraction is visible; and

    * an object (or another state abstraction) is visible which is a constituent of the state abstraction; and

    * it is not apparent that the object (or other state) is a constituent of the state abstraction - there are effectively two entities representing part or all of the state abstraction.

 gives rise to aliasing between the state abstraction and its constituents.

 To resolve such aliasing, rules are imposed to ensure such a scenario can never occur.
 In particular, it is always known what state abstraction a constituent is part of and a state abstraction always knows all of its constituents.

 .. centered:: **Static Semantics**

 #.
 A *Part_Of indicator* is a Part_Of ``option`` of a state abstraction
    declaration in an Abstract_State aspect, a Part_Of aspect applied to a variable declaration or a Part_Of aspect applied to a generic package instantiation.
-The Part_Of indicator denotes the encapsulating state abstraction of which the declaration is a constituent.
+The Part_Of indicator shall denote the encapsulating state abstraction of which the declaration is a constituent.

 #.
 A unit is more visible than another if it has less private ancestors.

 .. centered:: **Legality Rules**

 #.
 Every private unit and each of its descendants, P, that have visible state
    shall for each declaration in the visible state:

    * connect the declaration to an encapsulating state abstraction by associating a Part_Of indicator with the declaration;

    * name an encapsulating state abstraction in its Part_Of indicator if and only if the unit declaring the state abstraction is strictly more visible than the unit containing the declaration; and

    * require a ``limited_with_clause`` naming P on the unit which declares the encapsulating state abstraction.
      [This rule is checked as part of checking the Part_Of aspect.]

 #.
 Each item of hidden state declared in the private part of a unit shall have
-   a Part_Of indicator associated with the declaration which denotes a encapsulating state abstraction of the same unit.
+   a Part_Of indicator associated with the declaration which shall denote an encapsulating state abstraction of the same unit.

 #.
 No other declarations shall have a Part_Of indicator.

 #.
 The body of a unit whose specification declares a state abstraction named
    as an encapsulating state abstraction of a Part_Of indicator shall:

    * have a ``with_clause`` naming each unit, excluding itself, containing such a Part_Of indicator; and

    * in its Refined_State aspect, denote each declaration associated with such a Part_Of indicator as a ``constituent`` exclusively of the encapsulating state abstraction.

-   [The units that need to be with'd are known from the ``limited_with_clauses`` on its specification and from this it is known which declarations have a Part_Of indicator for a encapsulating state abstraction.]
+   [The units that need to be with'd are known from the ``limited_with_clauses`` on its specification and from this it is known which declarations have a Part_Of indicator for an encapsulating state abstraction.]

 #.
 If both a state abstraction and one or more of its ``constituents`` are
-   visible in a private package specification or in the package specification of a non-private descendant of a private package, then only the ``constituents`` and not the state abstraction may be denoted in the declarations of the package specification.
+   visible in a private package specification or in the package specification of a non-private descendant of a private package, then only the ``constituents`` and not the state abstraction shall be denoted in the declarations of the package specification.

 #.
-In a public package specification only state abstractions may be denoted,
+In a public package specification only state abstractions shall be denoted,
    not their ``constituents``.
 The exclusion to this rule is that for private parts of a package given below.

 #.
 In the private part of a package a state abstraction declared by the
    package shall not be denoted other than for specifying it as the encapsulating state in the Part_Of indicator.
-The state abstraction's ``constituents`` declared in the private part may be denoted.
+The state abstraction's ``constituents`` declared in the private part shall be denoted.

 .. centered:: **Examples**